In this article we explain the difference between a formal and an informal lease extension.

 There is no official or legal protection for you if you choose the informal lease extension process.
 With an informal lease extension:

-- you have to negotiate how long your lease will be extended to and how much this will cost.
+- you have to negotiate how long your lease will be extended by and how much this will cost.

 - you have to negotiate whether your ground rent will be reduced